kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ## Implementation History

-An architectural change to the current testing policies has been implemented and is described below
+An architectural change to the current testing policies has been implemented and is described below.

 ###  Part 1:

-1. Define a common set of namespaces, and pods, used to make a truth table that applies to all tests.
+1. Define a common set of namespaces, and pods, to be used to make a truth table that applies to all tests.
 This is demonstrated in diagram 1b and 2.

 - Namespaces
   - namespace the default framework namespace.